jvo203/fits_web_ql/README.md

 (when compiling from source enforce -fPIC by means of the configure flag --enable-pic)

+## WARNING
+some systems, for example CentOS 6 and 7, need the following environment variable to be set before running fits_web_ql

+export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig

 # How to run a local version (Personal Edition)
 cd into the fits_web_ql directory and execute